tvmai/tvmai.github.io/_posts/2018-10-03-auto-opt-all.md

 architectures and hardware platforms.

 To address this challenge, TVM takes a full stack compiler approach.
-TVM combines code generation and auto-tuning to generate kernels that are comparable to heavily hand-optimized libraries, obtaining state-of-the-art inference performance on hardware platforms including ARM CPUs, Intel CPUs, Mali GPUs, NVIIDA GPUs and AMD GPUs.
+TVM combines code generation and automatic program optimization to generate kernels that are comparable to heavily hand-optimized libraries, obtaining state-of-the-art inference performance on hardware platforms including ARM CPUs, Intel CPUs, Mali GPUs, NVIIDA GPUs and AMD GPUs.